 After exploring your range of program options, consider your career goals and how each specific graduate program can help you get there.

-If you’re seeking a specialized area of focus, it’s important to examine the program concentrations offered at each institution.
+If you’re seeking a specialized area of focus, be sure to examine the program concentrations offered at each institution.
 One graduate program in education might prepare you to specialize in higher education administration or elementary instruction, while other institutions may offer concentrations in special education or classroom technology.
 Make sure the program you choose reflects your career interests.

 Alternatively, if you’re unsure of exactly where your career path may take you, you may want to consider a broader degree that can give you flexibility in its application.
 Some degree programs, such as a Master of Business Administration, teach skills that can be applied across multiple professions.
 If this is the path you’d prefer to pursue, pick a degree that will remain relevant as you move around in your career.